arham-kk/gemini-agent-cookbook/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This repository contains Python code demonstrating various agentic workflow patterns using the Gemini 2.0 API and the Google Gen AI SDK.
-These examples are inspired by the "Building Effective Agents" [Building effective agents](https://www.anthropic.com/research/building-effective-agents) article from Anthropic, adapted for the Google Gemini platform.
+These examples are inspired by the [Building effective agents](https://www.anthropic.com/research/building-effective-agents) article from Anthropic, adapted for the Google Gemini platform.

 ## Overview